-Couples increasingly live together these days without marrying or entering civil partnerships.
-Whilst this is obviously socially acceptable in the 21st century, people are very often ignorant of the fact that cohabiting couples still do not have the same legal rights as those who have married or entered civil partnerships.
+Couples are increasingly live together these days without marrying or entering civil partnerships.
+Whilst this is clearly socially acceptable in the 21st century, people are often ignorant of the fact that cohabiting couples still do not have the same legal rights as those who have married or entered civil partnerships.

-Where the property in which the couple have been residing is registered in the name of just one or other of the couple but the other person has contributed financially to its purchase or improvement, that person may be still able to claim an interest in the property to reflect their contribution.
-This can have implications not only for person who is the legal owner, but also for family members of the owner who have been left the property under his/her Will.
+Where the property in which the couple have been residing is registered in the name of just one of the couple, but the other person has contributed financially to its purchase or improvement, that person may be still able to claim an interest in the property to reflect their contribution.
+This can also have implications not only for person who is the legal owner, but also for family members of the owner who have been left the property under his/her Will.

 It is important that all these issues are considered and preferably before the parties decide to cohabit.
 We always recommend that consideration is given to the couple setting out what the financial arrangements are going to be and what is intended in respect of the parties’ interests in any property.
 This can be done in a Cohabitation Agreement drawn up by one party’s solicitor and signed by both parties after the other has had independent legal advice.
 This way complex and costly disputes should be avoided.

 In many cases, we can create a cohabitation agreement for a fixed price agreed upfront.
 This is likely to be an option where your circumstances are relatively straightforward and both partners agree in principle on the contents of the agreement.

 We will be happy to discuss this with you during your initial appointment.

 Where there are more complex matters to sort out, or you and your partner cannot agree on the contents of the agreement, we may need to charge you according to an hourly rate.

 We will advise you of our rates during your initial appointment and agree all work involved in dealing with your cohabitation agreement as matters progress, so you can keep complete control over the cost involved.